What Does Warrior In The Garden Mean?

 They Defy Wisdom And Gain Cosmic Humor

 It is the last sign used to identify a warrior in the garden.
 Defying wisdom involves taking away all your thoughts and making them a laughing matter.
-Doing this requires you to feel them deep in the soul and reconcile with your inner self.
+Doing this requires you to feel them deep in your soul and reconcile with your inner self.
 It enables you to let go of bad thoughts by liberating them into cosmic humor.

 When a person has defied wisdom and turned it into cosmic humor, they become impossible to define.
 No word or action can be used to define them.
 Your life seems to be soft and sweet at this stage, but it is not the case.
 Your life is elusive and jagged, authentically painful, and ruthlessly absolving.
 You can calmly and peacefully handle all stresses and battles of life without using physical fights in this stage.